 Canadians are now purchasing disability insurance in a bid to protect themselves in the event of an accident that renders them unemployed for a prolonged period.
 The insurance policies are designed in such a way that they provide regular income to the insured when they are injured and unable to work after an accident.

 All insurance companies are in business and they try to maximize their profits and to minimize pay-out of claims.
 One reason most insurance companies give for denying a claim is that the insured is faking or exaggerating their disability.
 This allegation is commonly regarded as ‘malingering’ and can be frustrating to the victim and their family.
 If one doesn’t seek proper legal representation, this claim can cause them to lose important benefits.

 Unfortunately, there are some patients who malinger or exaggerate illness in order to receive external incentives such as avoid work or gain financial compensation.
 Malingering is difficult to prove.
 The court reviews evidence such as physicians’ opinion’s, medical test results, and most importantly, a claimant’s testimony and credibility.
-Even if a plaintiff is clearly not exaggerating their symptoms, an insurance company will try point to evidence to to undermine the plaintiff’s credibility and dissuade the court.
+Even if a plaintiff is clearly not exaggerating their symptoms, an insurance company will try to point to evidence to undermine the plaintiff’s credibility and dissuade the court.
 Insurers may target gaps in treatment, unclear imaging or medical test results, medical reports prepared by insurer’s own experts and surveillance.

 How to prove your claim

 Insurance companies work with very experienced investigators who can gather evidence to conflict your claims of disability.
 Your insurance company may rely on an expert’s review of your medical condition, a psychiatric examination or even video evidence that conflicts your claim that you are disabled from working.
 You will need an experienced disability insurance lawyer who will build strong evidence against any charges brought against you before the court.